TwinVLA: Data-Efficient Bimanual Manipulation with Twin Single-Arm Vision-Language-Action Models: Preliminaries

 \section{Preliminaries}

 This paper aims to develop a data-efficient framework for learning bimanual manipulation policies by building upon pretrained single-arm Vision-Language-Action (SingleVLA) models.
-This section formalizes the single-arm and bimanual settings, and describes the conditional flow-matching objective for training action heads of VLAs.
+This section formalizes the single-arm and bimanual settings, briefly describes the VLA training objective, and introduces the core architectural concepts we leverage.